gtfintechlab/git-workflow-standards/git-workflow.md

 In case you want to update your pull request, you can push the changes to the same branch corresponding to branch in PR.
 Changes pushed will be reflected in the PR.

 If your feature branch is ready for review, in the GitHub web client, go to your PR, remove the `WIP:` prefix from the PR name, and assign it to a teammate for review.
-When ready to merge, setup a call with Agam to `Squash and merge`.
+When ready to merge, setup a call with project leader to `Rebase and merge`.

-### Git Workflow
+### Centralized Workflow

 This project uses a **Centralized Workflow** meaning that there is a central repository that serves as the single point-of-entry for all changes to the project.